funkfinger/jaywiggins/_posts/2015-03-20-tooling-for-a-new-project.md

   * [webpack](http://webpack.github.io/) - bundler
   * [Jest](http://facebook.github.io/jest/) - testing framework

 Today, it's looking like Facebook is winning my attention on open source projects - not sure why this is.
-I'm still interested in Google's [Angular](https://angularjs.org/), but am feeling like jumping into that ecosystem might feel a little locked in.
+I'm still interested in Google's [Angular](https://angularjs.org/), but am feeling like jumping into that ecosystem might feel a little locked in- React may feel like the same thing, but I guess I'll see...